 The desert exists, of course, alongside the post-industrial urban milieu of Too Old To Die Young and Martin travels there in episode five, after he has asked Damian to be allowed to work off his debt by executing the ‘worst guys’ rather than the unfortunates who simply owe Damian relatively small amounts of money, a request he makes in the wake of his encounter with Viggo in the previous episode.
 It is not the Mexican desert that Martin, now on a Crusade of his own, visits, but instead that of the American state, New Mexico where he assassinates two brothers involved in the production of hardcore pornography which features the brutal rape of drug-addled performers.
 Martin learns from one of the brothers that he had assumed Martin had come to rescue a young woman he is holding captive in the desert.
 Martin forces the brother to take him to where she has been buried alive next to a trailer of the type commonly used as a ‘lab’ for the production, or ‘cooking’, of methamphetamine.
 The trailer, and its location, bring to mind the TV series Breaking Bad (2008-13), about a middle-aged high school chemistry teacher turned ‘meth cook’, set in and around the New Mexico city of Albuquerque, including in its surrounding desert.
 David Stubbs has described the environment of the series as ‘the hyperreal periphery of America - the parched, vivid landscape of Albuquerque, in which the blue sky blazes unmercifully, in which the dusty, orange rocky outcrops are Martian in their indifference to humanity’ (2013), recalling Vicari’s comparison of certain scenes in Valhalla Rising to lunar landscapes.
 In this episode of Too Old To Die Young - which may be interpreted as, in part, an homage to Breaking Bad, which also featured worshippers of Santa Muerte, including two cartel hitmen, in the first episode of season three – the desert is equally ‘parched’, ‘vivid’ and ‘indifferent’.
 Significantly, the woman held captive there is Mexican and Martin’s unearthing of her – ‘out of the dust’ - recalls Ricardo’s ‘rescue’ of Yaritza in a similar setting.
 The Mexican woman is precisely the kind of person whom the High Priestess of Death has come to save from male exploitation, and Martin’s rescue of her is indicative of a further shift in his moral compass following his encounter with Viggo, foreshadowing both his recruitment by Diana and her potential alliance with Yaritza.
 However, the woman stabs Martin in a terrified panic just after he shoots the brother who has imprisoned her: for her, Martin is simply another representative of male violence, regardless of his intentions.
 Furthermore, and despite his newfound morality, Martin is far from perfect: he remains in a sexual relationship with a minor, Janey (Nell Tiger Free), a high school student whom he had met while attending the scene of her mother’s accidental death, which Janey is convinced was a suicide.
-Through The Beings, Diana is aware of this relationship and questions Martin about it obliquely while performing a type of personality test upon him as part of his initiation into her, and Viggo’s, own Crusade.
-Martin lies to Diana, insisting that he would never get involved with a minor, demonstrating both to her, and to the viewer, that ultimately the is not a suitable ally.
+Through the Beings, Diana is aware of this relationship and questions Martin about it obliquely while performing a type of personality test upon him as part of his initiation into her, and Viggo’s, own Crusade.
+Martin lies to Diana, insisting that he would never get involved with a minor, demonstrating both to her, and to the viewer, that ultimately hhe is not a suitable ally.
 Tellingly, the episode is titled ‘The Fool’.